ef-gy/topologic/documentation/HACKING.XCODE.md

 ![Screenshot of Xcode 5; notice the search path settings](xcode-1.png)

-Next, make sure that th C++ files are actually compiled in C++11 mode, and that Xcode uses clang's/LLVM's own standard C++ library (i.e. libc++ instead of libstdc++); this is probably the default by now, but the relevant settings should look like this:
+Next, make sure that the C++ files are actually compiled in C++11 mode, and that Xcode uses clang's/LLVM's own standard C++ library (i.e. libc++ instead of libstdc++); this is probably the default by now, but the relevant settings should look like this: